hisakonog/LingDataProcessScripts/README.md

 LingDataProcessScripts
 ======================

-Scripts that are useful for pre-processing linguistic data (audio, text)
+Code snippets that are useful for pre-processing linguistic data (audio, text)